Friendly, culturally unique

 Make time for a swim in the warm, clear water at Emily Bay; take a picnic and check out the clifftop views of Anson Bay; grab an afternoon drink at the Norfolk Island Brewery and make friends with some of the locals before dinner at the Homestead Restaurant and watch the sunset at Puppies Point.

-Norfolk Island is a 2hr flight from Brisbane/Meanjin or a 2.5hr flight from Sydney, Qantas flying between both several times a week.
+Norfolk Island is a 2 hour flight from Brisbane/Meanjin or a 2.5 hour flight from Sydney.
 While it is considered a domestic island, flights to Norfolk Island leave from the international terminals at both Brisbane and Sydney, so leave enough time if you’re making a connection.
 Passports are the preferred form of ID when travelling to Norfolk Island (and only form accepted for children), but an Australian driver’s licence or ID card is also accepted.

 Things to do